ssaldner/pure3d/docs/architecture/WholePicture.md

 overview:

 * fixity: ensure that the bits of a dataset do not become damaged
-* metadata and searching: make the contents of the archive searchable by metadata
+* metadata and searching: make the contents of the archive searchable by metadata and full-text
-* obsolescence: put mechanisms in place that warn when essential software tools are at the end of their lifetime
+* obsolescence: put mechanisms in place that warn when essential software tools are at the end of their lifetime, especially the 3D viewers that have been used for editing
 * harvesting: let other archives harvest metadata
 * PIDs: provide persistent identifiers for datasets